Meet the Survivors Circle

 Residential school Survivors gave Indigenous and non-Indigenous people the opportunity to begin this journey: The gift of reconciliation.
 It was Survivors that demanded government and church entities to be held responsible and held accountable for their actions.
 They also called for the creation of the Truth and Reconciliation Commission of Canada (TRC).
 Survivors continue to be the foundation of truth and reconciliation work in this country.

-A seven-member Survivors Circle guides the National Centre for Truth and Reconciliation (NCTR).
+The Survivors Circle guides the National Centre guides the National Centre for Truth and Reconciliation (NCTR).
 These members:

 - Ensure that Survivors’ voices and perspectives remain central to NCTR programs and policies

 - Provide guidance and advice to the NCTR, the Governing Circle, the University of Manitoba and partners on anything important to the broader Survivor community.

 “I had great pleasure serving on the first Survivors Circle of the NCTR.
 It is important to have the Survivor voice in the development and decision making of the Centre.
 This will ensure inclusivity, balance and truth in the reflection of “our legacy” for future generations.” ~ Terri Brown, Survivor and the Chair of the NCTR founding Survivors Circle